When it comes to training hard, you need to have toughness.

 Size Doesn’t Equate To Toughness

-Toughness doesn’t have a look.
+Toughness doesn’t have a look, race, or gender.

 Often the biggest and most muscular meatheads in the gym tend to be the ones who lack heart and will routinely run from real challenges.